 Additional Theft Offenses in Mesa

-As defined in the Arizona Revised Statutes, theft crimes in Mesa can also include any of the following:
+As defined in the Arizona Revised Statutes, misdemeanor and felony theft crimes in Mesa can also include any of the following:

 Robbery – ARS § 13-1902 – An individual can be charged with this offense if they take any property of another person against their will, and threaten or use force against the person to coerce them to surrender the property.
 A conviction for this offense can result in a class 4 felony.

 Aggravated Robbery – ARS § 13-1903 – An individual can be charged with this offense if they commit robbery but are aided by one or more accomplice.
 A conviction for this offense can result in a class 3 felony.